prometheus-operator/prometheus-operator/contrib/kube-prometheus/hack/grafana-dashboards-configmap-generator/README.md

 ## Description:
 Tool to maintain grafana dashboards' configmap for a grafana deployed with kube-prometheus (a tool inside prometheus-operator).

-The tool reads the content of a directory with grafana .json resources (dashboards and datasources) and creates a manifest file under output/ directory with all the content from the files in a Kubernetes ConfigMap format.
+The tool reads the content of a directory with grafana dashboard .json resources and creates a manifest file under output/ directory with all the content from the files in a Kubernetes ConfigMap format.

 Based on a configurable size limit, the tool will create 1 or N configmaps to allocate the .json resources (bin packing).
 If the limit is reached then the configmaps generated will have names like grafana-dashboards-0, grafana-dashboards-1, etc, and if the limit is not reached the configmap generated will be called "grafana-dashboards".